jimmybnguyen/arch-nork-public/README.md

 ##### 3. Did you add an extra features to either version of your game?
 If so, what?
-> I allowed the user the option to quit after submitting invalid input more than two times.
+> Linnea: I allowed the user the option to quit after submitting invalid input more than two times.
-Jimmy: I added a help feature that displays all of the commands for the game to the user.
+> Jimmy: I added a help feature that displays all of the commands for the game to the user in the pipe-and-filter implementation.
 I also added a feature that removes consumable items from the inventory upon use.

 ##### 4. Approximately how many hours did it take you to complete this assignment? #####
-> Jimmy: It took me about 15-20 hours to do pimplement the pipe-and-filter architecture.
+> Jimmy: It took me about 10-13 hours to implement the pipe-and-filter architecture for this game.

 ##### 5. Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
-> Jimmy: I worked with Kendall to discuss pipe-and-filters.
+> Jimmy: I worked with Kendall Reonal to dsiscuss pipe-and-filters.

 ##### 6. Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
-> Answer goes here!
+> Jimmy: Mentioning that using a pipe-and-filter architecture is not the best way to design this game in the assignment specs, like how it was mentioned in lecture, would had cleared up some confusion I had at the start.